matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 Explanation and variants in sections below.

 ```
-# go to location where data should be processed (replace as needed)
+# go to location where data should be processed (replace path as needed)
 cd /media/mateusz/OSM_cache

 # get data and start seeding